daiphuongngo/Predicting-Market-Movements-Building-Smart-Portfolios-with-ML-DL-RL-from-5-Major-Canadian-Banks/README.md

 #### Royal Bank of Canada (RY)

 It shows the best performance as the model captured long-term upward momentum with very low deviation.
-As tracking the patterns, I found that both short-term corrections and rebounds are well modeled.
+As tracking the patterns, I found that both short-term corrections and rebounds are well modelled.
 This illustrates that RY’s stability and consistent trend made it ideal for LSTM forecasting.

 #### Toronto-Dominion Bank (TD)